 (to be taken after completing the other courses in the Core plus 12 credits in the student’s selected concentration.)

-NOTE: Students who complete the University Honors Program curriculum have satisfied the following Foundational Studies requirements:
+NOTE: Students who complete the University Honors Program Core (12 credits) have satisfied the following General Education requirements:

 Elective Concentrations (students must complete one of the following):